 From 2025-07-01, Slovenian VAT taxpayers must electronically submit two VAT record sets for each tax period: the evidence of calculated VAT and the evidence of VAT deduction.
-That is the core change behind the current Slovenia VAT records requirements, and it matters because the Financial Administration of the Republic of Slovenia (FURS) uses those submitted records, not just the final return, to prepare the DDV-O.
+That is the core change, and it matters because the Financial Administration of the Republic of Slovenia (FURS) uses those submitted records, not just the final return, to prepare the DDV-O.

 Who Must Submit the Two Slovenian VAT Record Sets

-If you are filing DDV-O for a Slovenian VAT period, these two record sets are part of that reporting workflow.
-This is not a special rule for one industry, a temporary onboarding exercise, or a one-off disclosure request.
-It sits inside the regular VAT reporting cycle under the ZDDV-1 framework.
+If you are filing DDV-O for a Slovenian VAT period, the two record sets are part of the regular VAT reporting cycle under ZDDV-1, not a one-off disclosure.

 In practice, finance teams need to distinguish between two separate record sets: